 Walter nodded and finally decided that Grant really was just working the tunnel, which was, after all, his job.
 He turned and stepped back onto the elevator then stopped.

 “Hey, why were you standing here waiting for me?”

 “The noise this thing makes when it moves I could hardly believe my eyes that someone else was coming into 2, thought I better go greet them in case it was a new kid gotten lost.
 Or if it was you, sir.
 I know none of the other fellas would come down here if they didn’t have to, and with me here they don’t.”

 Walter considered then answer and then stuck out his hand.

 “Well, thank you, Grant, I appreciate that you’re doing this and keep up the good work.”

 Grant shook his bosses’ hand and waved the elevator away, then waited until it was out of sight before removing his mask and breathing the actually perfectly clean air.
 He then replaced his suit in its usual hanging spot and made his way back down deep into tunnel 2 until he reached his work station.
 Picking up his pick-axe, he rested he head against the section of exposed tentacle that linked his mind with his master’s and thought.

 “It’s alright, they won’t come back.”

 “You did well servant, now keep digging and soon I will be free.”

-“yes master’ thought Grant and as he started swinging his pick again into the rock.
-Smiling and quietly whistling to himself, happy in the knowledge that once his master was free the world would be better.
+“yes master’ thought Grant and he started swinging his pick again into the rock.
+Smiling and quietly whistling to himself, happy in the knowledge that once his master was free the world would be a better place.
 He didn’t know how exactly, but he felt it whenever he connected to the tentacle, that everything was going to be just fine, as soon as his master was free, everything was going to be just fine.